 Of course, if you don’t want to do all this yourself, or you don’t like the paper miniatures, you can still order miniature dollhouse furniture kits that are made from cardboard.

-And then you would just need to assemble them and finish them the way you want, meaning, covering them with fabric, paint them or decorate them in any other way.
+And then you would just need to assemble them and finish them the way you want, meaning, covering them with fabric, painting them or decorating them in any other way.
 Just let your fantasy run wild!